fideus-labs/ome-ngff-scientific-ai/README.md

 - "What if you could just DESCRIBE what you need and have it happen?"

 Make it tangible:
-- "This isn't science fiction - I'm going to show you this working in 10 minutes"
+- "This isn't science fiction - I'm going to show you how this works in 10 minutes"

 Timing: 1.5 minutes - enthusiasm is key here!
 -->